How To Stop A Toilet Overflowing

 When you face an overflowing toilet, chances are that your toilet is clogged.
 It may occur if you flush too much toilet paper at once or if non-flushable objects are disposed of in the toilet.
 Some of the non-flushable objects are:

-The only things that you should flush down the toilet are human waste and toilet paper.
+It would be best to flush the toilet only with human waste and toilet paper.
 But, even if you don’t throw any non-flushable objects in your toilet, it may clog due to partial flushing.
-This may worsen over time, causing the water level to rise in the toilet bowl.
+This may worsen, causing the water level in the toilet bowl to rise.

-The simplest unclogging method - using a plunger will clear up a clog within a few pumps.
+The simplest unclogging method is a plunger, which will clear up a clog within a few pumps.

-Place the plunger in your toilet and then push it gently to form a seal.
+Place the plunger in your toilet and gently push it to form a seal.
 Once you’ve removed all the air from the toilet bowl, begin pumping the plunger up and down.
-Remove the plunger after a few pumps.
+After a few pumps, remove the plunger.

-You may repeat the process if this doesn’t reduce the water level.
-If plunging fails, you may move on to the next method.
+If this doesn’t reduce the water level, you may repeat the process.
+If plunging fails, you may move on to the following method.

-Toilet snakes, also known as toilet augers, are low-cost devices that easily remove clogs from your toilet bowls, basins or sinks.
+Toilet snakes, or toilet augers, are low-cost devices that easily remove clogs from toilet bowls, basins, or sinks.
 Push the tube into the bowl and move it around until it hits the clog.
-By doing so, you’ll create room for the water to exit.
+This creates room for the water to exit.

 If the method doesn’t work, you may try something else.

-This is a fairly straightforward method; you’ll need to pour a few drops of liquid soap into your toilet bowl.
-Then heat some water in a pan until it boils, and pour that as well in a steady stream.
+This method is straightforward: pour a few drops of liquid soap into your toilet bowl.
+Then heat some water in a pan until it boils, and pour it in a steady stream.

 After this, the toilet clog should soften, and the toilet will flush freely within minutes.